Kiosec/External-Enumeration/README.md

 ## Port 15672 - RabbitMQ
 ```
-The default password is guest:guest
+The default credentials are guest:guest
 ```